AscendingPassage.com HOME PAGE.

 over, to sink and be forgotten.

 We arrive at the temple.
-Above our heads rise the enormous pylons, ornamented with figures in bas-relief: an Isis who stretches out her arms as if she were making signs to us, and numerous other divinities
+Above our heads rise the enormous pylons, ornamented with figures in bas-relief.
+Isis stretches out her arms as if she were making signs to us, and numerous other divinities

 these walls is low, besides being half flooded, and gives on to depths

 already in darkness.
-We row on and enter the sanctuary, and as soon as
+We row on and enter the sanctuary.

 sky, and the icy wind blows more mournfully than it did outside.
 A